zylos146/laser-level-webcam/README.md

 python --version
 ```

-It should respond with `Python 3.11.9`
+It should respond with a version containing `Python 3.11`. `Python 3.11.9` for instance would be acceptable.

 Python 3.12 cannot be used due to an incompatability with the currently used PySide6 version